I’m pleased to reprint the account below by Elaine Swierszcz Gaither, recounting her son’s recent return from Afghanistan (with permission):

 To understand the ending of the story, I have to begin at the beginning.
 In June, our family made a marathon round-trip to Camp LeJeune, NC to bid farewell to our son Josh, a Lance Corporal with the 2nd Battalion, 6th Marines, who was deploying to Afghanistan.
 We arrived a scant 90 minutes before departure, barely enough time to hug him one last time, tell him how proud we were of him, to reassure him (and ourselves) that he would be back before too long.
 I think it was the first time I truly realized how scared he was, how terrified I was.
 As hard as it was to say goodbye to him, it was almost harder to see the Marines saying goodbye to their children, their pregnant wives, the babies who would be celebrating their first Christmas without their dad.
 One Marine dad sat on the ground and played one last time with his young son.
 The families stood in the parking lot as the buses pulled out, waving until they were out of sight.
 And then a new family formed…a family of those left behind.
 We hugged, we cried, we gave words of encouragement and strength, we exchanged names, email addresses, and phone numbers.
 After a bit we were able to tear ourselves away and head home.

-As the months crept by we heard infrequently from our Marines, but as soon as one of us did, the word was passed.
+As the months crept by we heard infrequently from our Marines made of different materials which you can read more about cabosil fiberglass, but as soon as one of us did, the word was passed.
 It didn’t matter that they were in different companies, different parts of Marjah, different jobs.
 One of our own was heard from, and we celebrated.
 Facebook became a lifeline for us.
 Like all families, we mourned each combat loss, celebrated each new member of the 2/6 family added by birth, consoled those whose Marine was injured, shared news about travels and illness.
 Life went on here in the States, and the family formed in that parking lot was there for support.

 In November we were given tentative arrival dates.
 Each company was assigned a three to five day window; Fox Company was due January 4 – 7.
 Excitement began to build, a flurry of information about travel arrangements and hotels was exchanged, welcome home banners ordered, and the countdown began.
 The days dragged on, the holidays came and went without too much celebration.
 On January 2, we got our 48 hour confirmed notice; Fox Company was due to arrive onboard Camp LeJeune Tuesday, 4 January at 1930 hours.
 It was time to head back to North Carolina.
 It was time to welcome our Marine home.
 I think that Monday was 100 hours long!
 The students in my classes kept asking me what was wrong…I couldn’t sit still, I couldn’t concentrate…I now have a better understanding of ADHD!